Power (Exo song): FIFA World Cup 2018 final

+On 4 July 2018, the official FIFA World Cup Twitter posted a tweet asking fans which song they would like heard inside the Luzhniki Stadium in Moscow during the 2018 FIFA World Cup final.
+"Power" was among the options, and after a day of intense voting, the song narrowly beat BTS' "Fake Love".
+'FIFA World Cup' announced "Power" was chosen to play on the day of the final match.
+"Power" was one of the songs played at the stadium during the pre-game, before the national teams entered the field for the match.

 Live performances

 Dubai Fountain Show

 Exo's "Power" was chosen as the first Korean song to be played at the Dubai Fountain's repertoire. whose current music repertoire includes mega-hit songs from global artists such as "Thriller" by Michael Jackson, "I Will Always Love You" by Whitney Houston, "Skyfall" by Adele and many more.

 Exo commented, "We are delighted to introduce global audiences to our song 'Power' at this world-famous site.
 It is a true honour for our song to have been chosen as the first ever K-pop to be played by The Dubai Fountain; not only is 'Power' a dynamic song, but the lyrics describe how music can make people stronger by uniting us all.
 This ties in with the very essence of The Dubai Fountain itself, a place where visitors from all around the world gather together in one spot to enjoy the truly spectacular fountain show".
 Before the premiere on January 18, 2018, Exo held a fan meeting and a press conference in Dubai.